hapijs/subtext/API.md

 - `uploads`: string, directory for file uploads
 - `decoders`: an object mapping content-encoding names to their corresponding decoder functions
 - `compression`: an object mapping content-encoding names to their corresponding options passed to the `decoders` functions

+returns the following:
+- `payload`: the parsed payload, or null if no payload
+- `mime`: the content type of the request